abap2UI5/docs/docs/resources/who_uses.md

 # Who Uses abap2UI5?

 Your contributions are invaluable!
-We warmly encourage you to share details about your customer projects, integrations, workshops, or open-source projects.
+We warmly encourage you to share details about your customer projects, integrations, workshops, open-source projects or any other initiatives.
 By doing so, you help showcase the diverse ways abap2UI5 can be used and inspire others to explore it too.

 ### Customer Projects
 **Is your company using abap2UI5?** <br>